Instructions:

 After using the calculator, consider printing a copy for the taxpayer's records.
 The "Print all" button will print all but the Instructions.
 If you want that as well, print from this page.

 About security: Although you are entering a lot of taxpayer information in this calculator, none of that data is going to the web - it's all being calculated on your desktop, is not saved, and disappears when you exit the calculator.
-If you print the form, use the same care as you would if you were printing the taxpayer's return.
+If you print the form, use the same care as you would if you were printing the taxpayer's actual tax return.

 Please send email to tools@cotaxaide.org with suggestions/corrections